 - turning blue (look at lips and gums)

 - fast heartbeat

 Serious blood clots may occur with CINRYZE.
 Call your healthcare provider or get emergency support services right away if you have any of the following symptoms:

 - pain and/or swelling of an arm or leg with warmth over the affected area

 - unexplained shortness of breath

 - chest pain or discomfort that worsens on deep breathing

 - numbness or weakness on one side of the body

 Because CINRYZE is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

 The most common side effects seen with CINRYZE were headache, nausea, rash, and vomiting.
 These are not all the possible side effects of CINRYZE.
 Tell your healthcare provider about any side effect that bothers you or that does not go away.
-You can also report side effects to ViroPharma Medical Information at (866) 331-5637 or the FDA at 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
+You can also report side effects to Shire Medical Information at 1-866-888-0660.